dlovric-margins/mason_bricks/README.md

 ## Updating bricks if new changes we pushed to github

-Entered desired repository (your project)
+Enter desired repository (your project)

 run in terminal
 1. ``mason cache clear``